clab/dynet/doc/source/python.rst

 cuDNN support
 ~~~~~~~~~~~~~

-When running DyNet with CUDA on GPUs, some of DyNet's functionalities
+When running DyNet with CUDA on GPUs, some of DyNet's functionality
-(e.g. conv2d) will depend on the `NVIDIA cuDNN libraries <https://developer.nvidia.com/cudnn>`__.
+(e.g. conv2d) depends on the `NVIDIA cuDNN libraries <https://developer.nvidia.com/cudnn>`__.
-CMake will automatically detect cuDNN in the suggested installation path
+CMake will automatically detect cuDNN in the CUDA installation path
-by NVIDIA (i.e. ``/usr/local/cuda``) and enable those functionalities
+(i.e. ``/usr/local/cuda``) and enable it if detected.
-if detected.

 If CMake is unable to find cuDNN automatically, try setting `CUDNN_ROOT`, such as